 A clinical trial underway in the Netherlands aims to make surgery even more effective.
 One issue with current surgical approaches is that if endometriosis lesions aren’t removed completely, symptoms can come back.
 When this happens, the surgery may need to be repeated.
 This clinical trial is exploring the use of fluorescence imaging to help prevent the need for repeated surgeries.

 From pelvic exams to ultrasounds to laparoscopic surgery, the most effective methods of diagnosing endometriosis are fairly invasive.
 Many doctors can diagnose endometriosis based on medical history and a physical examination.
 However, laparoscopic surgery — which involves inserting a small camera to examine endometrial scarring — is still the preferred method of diagnosis.

 That may change someday.
-Recently, scientists with the Feinstein Institute of Medical Research published a study that suggests tests on menstrual blood samples may provide a viable, non-invasive method of diagnosing endometriosis.
+In 2018, scientists with the Feinstein Institute of Medical Research published a

-The researchers found that the cells in menstrual blood of women with endometriosis have certain characteristics.
-Specifically, the menstrual blood contains fewer uterine natural killer cells.
+The researchers found that the cells in the menstrual blood of those with endometriosis have certain characteristics.
+Specifically, it contains fewer uterine natural killer cells.
 It also tended to have stem cells with impaired “decidualization,” the process that prepares the uterus for pregnancy.

-Research into endometriosis diagnosis and treatment is on-going.
-Two major — and somewhat sci-fi — studies emerged at the end of 2018:
+Research into endometriosis diagnosis and treatment is ongoing.
+Two major — and somewhat sci-fi — possibilities have emerged in recent years.

-These cells are created from the woman’s own supply of iPS cells.
+These cells are created from the person’s own supply of iPS cells.
 That means there’s no risk of organ rejection, as there is with other types of transplants.